Have you felt like you a task — simple or complex — drags on for way too long? Or do you get distracted in midst of the task?

 I have experienced those problems in getting work done.
-Thus, for the month of January & Februray 2019, I wanted to conduct an experiment to improve focus by using constraint of timers (aka pomodoro technique).
+Thus, for the month of January & February 2019, I wanted to conduct a personal experiment to improve focus by using constraint of timers (aka pomodoro technique).

-As part of this experiment, I also read a book on Pomodoro and summarized that here – Book Summary of Pomodoro Technique Illustrated by Staffan Nöteberg.
+As part of this experiment, I also read a book on Pomodoro and summarized it here – Book Summary of Pomodoro Technique Illustrated.

 The Problem of Focus without a Constraint